Position

 What does a Insurance Agent do?

 An Insurance Agent plays a crucial role in helping individuals and businesses protect their assets.
-They assess clients' needs and recommend suitable insurance policies.
+They assess clients' needs and recommend the best insurance policies.
 This involves explaining different types of coverage, such as life, health, auto, and property insurance.
-Agents also guide clients through the application process and answer any questions they may have.
-Their goal is to provide peace of mind by ensuring clients are well-protected.
+Agents also help clients understand policy terms and assist with claims.
+They work closely with insurance companies to ensure clients receive the best possible service.

 View Insurance Agent jobs nearby